MichaelMontei/SQL-Advanced-queries/EXERCISES README.md

 # SQL-Advanced-queries-Exercises

 -- 1) How many customers do we have?
+Making this sentence longer for layout purposes on Github
 ![Exercise1](images/Exercise1.JPG)

 -- 2) What is the customer number of Mary Young?
+Making this sentence longer for layout purposes on Github
 ![Exercise2](images/Exercise2.JPG)

 -- 3) What is the customer number of the person living at Magazinweg 7, Frankfurt 60528?